divyaansh0105/InventorAPI/README.md

 2. Run the application.

-3. Click the "Connect to Inventor" button to establish a connection to the running instance of Autodesk Inventor.
+3. Click the "Establish Connection" button to establish a connection to the running instance of Autodesk Inventor.
 A message will indicate whether the connection was successful or if Inventor is not running.

-4. Click the "Create Extruded Part" button to create a new part document, sketch a rectangle, and perform an extrusion.
+4. Click the "Extrude" button to create a new part document, sketch a rectangle, and perform an extrusion.

 ## Functionality